 Organization’s History: Directors Gathering (DG) was incorporated in March 2014, and has since served regional directors for over five consecutive years.
 In that time, we have provided more than 150 regional directors with resources to expand their skill set, receive honest feedback and mentorship from established artists, and connect with one another.

 The idea for Directors Gathering goes back to 2008, when our founder, Jill Harrison, participated in Lincoln Center Theater Directors Lab alongside 60 other emerging directors from around the world.
 Inspired by the community she gained from the Lab, Jill came to Philadelphia to deepen her training at graduate school, and left it eager to found an organization for directors that was regionally rooted, community focused, and could offer continuous programming year round.
 In 2011, Jill gathered some colleagues for a casual conversation about local opportunities for directors.
 Together, they realized that Philadelphia lacked an organization that would listen and respond to the needs of directors, and that would recognize their value them as the drivers of theatrical art.
 Thus, the launch of Directors Gathering (DG).

-Membership Model: In March 2019, (DG) launched a 3-tier membership platform that offers access to a community of directors and collaborators that fuel development, encourage meaningful connections and value the process-based work of directing.
+Membership Model: In March 2019, (DG) launched a 3-tier membership platform that offers access to a community of regional directors and collaborators that fuel development, encourage meaningful connections and value the process-based work of directing.
 (DG) operations, programming, and fundraising have been streamlined to connect and elevate (DG) members + sponsors.